Apr 26 05:15 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp4-5 (on a scale of 0-9) and will cover all of Iceland from 19:00.
-Viewed from Reykjavík, when active, the Aurora can be visible above the city and in all directions.
-In addition it covers the Faroe Islands, middle Scandinavia and the northern UK.
+The current Aurora is a Kp3 (on a scale of 0-9) and will cover all of Iceland from 21:00.
+Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
+In addition it covers the Faroe Islands and northern-mid Scandinavia.

-Aurora Conditions in 56 minutes: The Aurora will remain at the same reach.
+Aurora Conditions in 56 minutes: The Aurora will contract to a Kp1-2.

 Northern Lights Solar Wind Data